 Course Core Assignments Brief Description Points Lesson Plans The lesson plan/s will be designed according to the format established by the EC/ELE/MLE department incorporating the common core state standards and other relevant Illinois Learning standards and evidence-based strategies.
-Elements of the lesson plan are meant to be adapted for the following strategies: Direct Instruction, Concept Teaching, Cooperative learning, Problem-Based instruction, Classroom Discussion, Inquiry.
+Elements of the lesson plan are meant to be adapted for the following strategies: Direct Instruction, Concept Teaching, Cooperative learning, Problem- Based instruction, Classroom Discussion, Inquiry.
 Focus is on incorporating research-based best practices, Response to Intervention principles, alignment of learning objectives, instructional strategies and assessment processes to foster the development of students' inquiry, higher-order thinking, and collaborative problem-solving skills.
-60 pts each Classroom Management Based on text, practicum experience, and classroom discussion, teacher candidates will be expected to design a classroom management plan that describes the environment for learning and teaching within their future classroom.
-Expectations will be to research various classroom management and discipline theories, incorporating one or a combination of these with their own experiences and ideas, creating a discipline strategy that best reflects their educational beliefs.
-50 pts Practicum Teacher candidates will complete a minimum of 45 hours during the assigned practicum.
+60 pts each Classroom Management Based on text, practicum experience, and classroom discussion, teacher candidates design a classroom management plan describing the environment for learning and teaching within their future classroom.
+Expectations are to research various classroom management and discipline theories, incorporating one or a combination of these with their own experiences 50 pts and ideas, creating a discipline strategy that best reflects their educational beliefs.
+Practicum Teacher candidates will complete a minimum of 45 hours during the assigned practicum.
 Daily attendance over the course of 4 week practicum experience is required.
 Pass/Fail Exams The mid-term and final may consist of multiple measures, including multiple choice, short answer, and essay questions.
 Questions will be derived from lecture, assigned readings, discussions, and student-generated ideas.
-50 pts each Practicum Notebook The collection of practicum artifacts is a means by which the course instructor can become informed about each student's personal and individualized practicum experience.
-The practicum notebook requires: 110 pts total Mandatory positive recommendations and evaluations resulting from practicum are necessary to advance within the program Professional Portfolio and PDR sheet Performance includes completion of the professional portfolio by selecting artifacts, stating the IPTS competency met by the selected artifact, restating the IPTS standards in one's own words with a rationale for the selection of the included artifact.
-A table of contents will be created along with the inclusion of a resume and letter of intent.
-The instructor will assess the professional portfolio and sign the Professional Development Requirement sheet.
-Focus is on the initial creation of a professional portfolio that will be supplemented in subsequent semesters with additional professional achievements and accomplishments.
+50 pts each Practicum Notebook The collection of practicum artifacts is a means by which the course instructor can become informed about each student's professional and individualized practicum experience.
+The practicum notebook requires: "Context for learning" report Log of practicum hours Three EIU lesson plans and daily plans Reflections - Prompts for reflections will be based on selected edTPA prompts from Tasks 1 and 2 as directed by the instructor Development of teaching materials Cooperating Teacher's Evaluation Disposition Rubric EIU Supervisor's Evaluation 110 pts total Mandatory positive recommendations and evaluations resulting from practicum are necessary to advance within the program PDR sheet Performance includes completion of the professional development requirements for the CORE II stage of the program.
+The instructor must approve activities and membership.
+Meeting the requirements is mandatory for successful completion of this stage of the program.
+All requirements must be met and the sheet signed by the instructor by the end of the semester.
 Pass/Fail Idea File A "file box" utilizing Pinterest or other collection tool that contains fifty teaching ideas will be made by each student.
 Ideas can be developed on your own, ones obtained from class, or cited from other sources.
 Be sure to incorporate ideas involving various subject areas, as well as classroom management strategies.
 25 pts In-class Assignments and Quizzes Daily assignments may be offered in connection with course content.
 Assignments will be an incorporation of multiple language arts elements.
 Credit for the assignment is dependent upon attendance.
 10 pts each